 Areas of recharge and potential recharge lie primarily within the central and low-lying areas of the Cuyama Valley.
 Agricultural and open space lands are considered areas of potential recharge.
-Figure 2-18 shows areas with their potential for groundwater recharge, as identified by the Soil Agricultural Groundwater Banking Index (SAGBI).
+Figure 2-26 shows areas with their potential for groundwater recharge, as identified by the Soil Agricultural Groundwater Banking Index (SAGBI).
 SAGBI provides an index for the groundwater recharge for agricultural lands by considering deep percolation, root zone residence time, topography, chemical limitations, and soil surface condition.
 SAGBI data categorizes 22,675 acres out of 37,568 acres (60 percent) of agricultural and grazing land within the Basin as moderately good, good, or excellent for groundwater recharge (University of California, Davis, 2018).
-SAGBI data shown in Figure 2-18 is derived from "modified" SAGBI data.
-"Modified" SAGBI data show higher potential for recharge than unmodified SAGBI data because the modified data assume that the soils have been or will be ripped to a depth of 6 feet, which can break up fine grained materials at the surface to improve percolation.
+SAGBI data shown in Figure 2-26 is derived from "modified" SAGBI data.
+"Modified" SAGBI data assume that the soils have been or will be ripped to a depth of 6 feet, which can break up fine grained materials at the surface to improve percolation.
 Groundwater discharge areas are identified as springs located within the Basin.
-Figure 2-18 shows the location of historical springs identified by the USGS (NWIS, 2018).
-The springs shown in represent a dataset collected by the USGS and are not a comprehensive map of springs in the Basin.
+Figure 2-26 shows the location of historical springs identified by the USGS (NWIS, 2018).
+The springs shown represent a dataset collected by the USGS and are not a comprehensive map of springs in the Basin.